aws-ia/terraform-aws-eks-blueprints/docs/index.md

 ## Examples

-To view a library of examples for how you can leverage the terraform-eks-blueprints, please see our [examples](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples).
+To view a library of examples for how you can leverage `terraform-aws-eks-blueprints`, please see our [examples](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples).

 ## Motivation